 As businesses are producing more and more data than ever before, organizations are investing in tools with business intelligence (BI) features quickly to help them create insights.
-These insights are generated from that business data to make better business decisions and learn to find out new opportunities by joining Cognos Training.
+These insights are generated from that business data to make better business decisions and learn to find out new opportunities by joining advanced cognos analytics training.
 Last year, a leading market research firm, Research, and Markets forecasted that the global business intelligence and analytics software market would reach $55.48 billion by 2026, symbolizing a CAGR of 10.4 percent that was $22.79 billion in the market accounted in 2017.

 What is IBM Cognos Analytics?